The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 12. Merotoro

 Another upscale Mexican restaurant in the heart of the charming Condesa.
-What I don’t like about this restaurant is that they have fixed menus, either a testing one or a regular menu with a fixed price.
+What I don’t like about this restaurant is that they have fixed menus: either a tasting menu or a regular menu at a fixed price.

-You will probably need a reservation during the weekend but less necessary during the week.
+You will probably need a reservation during the weekend, but it is less necessary during the week.

 Open every day from 1 to 11 except for Sundays when it’s open from 1 to 9.